Discovering Slope in 6th grade Math

 - I didn’t give much more direction than that.

-- I had them each think about this, study the equations and graphs, and write their observation on their papers, without discussing with anyone, for about 5 minutes.
+- I had them each think about this for about 5 minutes, study the equations and graphs, and write their observation on their papers, without discussing it with anyone.

 - This step was also about five minutes.